Back to All Events

 Art & Place

-Art & Place will explore how visual art connects us to place.
+Art & Place explores how visual art connects us with place.

-See and celebrate the work of six local artists on Thursday evening, October 9, at Anthology Fine Art.
-There will be two artist panels exploring the often unseen influence of place on art and asking how art can inspire us to love the people and places around us.
+Come see and celebrate the work of local visual artists in a unique gallery setting.
+Hear from artists exploring how place has formed their art, and how art can inspire us to love the people and places around us.

 Information